White-throated woodrat: Coarse woody debris

 Habitat with abundant coarse woody debris is preferred by white-throated woodrats for cover (see Cover).
 In pinyon-juniper woodlands at the Piñon Canyon Maneuver site near Trinidad, Colorado, white-throated woodrats were captured most often in areas with coarse woody debris.
 In an actively flooded riparian channel and floodplain at Montezuma Castle National Monument, white-throated woodrat occurrence was significantly (P<0.05) greater in areas containing coarse woody debris than areas without coarse woody debris.

 In a pinyon-juniper woodland in the Gila National Forest, New Mexico, white-throated woodrats responded favorably to mechanical treatments that increased the amount of coarse woody debris.
 Of 4 treatments (untreated; bulldozed/piled/burned; bulldozed; and thinned), white-throated woodrats were most abundant on bulldozed plots and thinned plots, where slash accumulations were 2.5 to 3 times greater than on other plots.
 On bulldozed plots, Colorado pinyon, one-seed juniper, and alligator juniper trees were pushed over and left in place.
-On thinned plots, Colorado pinyon and juniper were cut to a minimum spacing of 20.0 feet (6.1 m) and left in place.
+On thinned plots, Colorado pinyon and juniper were cut to a minimum spacing of 20 ft and left in place.
 The table below shows total numbers of woodrats on 4 plots:

 White-throated woodrat density increased in a pinyon-juniper woodland in Grant County, New Mexico, where trees were uprooted and piled to improve livestock grazing.
 The felled trees provided white-throated woodrats with cover and building materials.

 Cover requirements

 White-throated woodrats must rely on self-constructed, ground-level shelter to lower the energetic costs of thermoregulation in extreme environments.
 White-throated woodrats typically use 2 types of shelter: houses, constructed at the base of plants, and dens in rock crevices.
 Other shelter types include holes and crevices in cutbanks along washes, burrows of other animals, piles of coarse woody debris, and human habitations and structures.
 Houses and dens are often maintained by successive generations of white-throated woodrats.

 Houses are built by white-throated woodrats at the base of trees, shrubs, and cacti or in piles of coarse woody debris.
 White-throated woodrats prefer to construct houses at the bases of plants that provide both adequate shelter and food.
 Houses are constructed of various materials and are typically 3 to 10 feet (1–3 m) in diameter and up to 3 feet tall.
 Dens function as houses but are located in rock crevices, rock fissures, and under boulder piles.

 Houses and dens enclose a system of runways and chambers, including the white-throated woodrat's nest.
-The nest averages 8 inches (20 cm) in diameter and is composed of soft, fine material including grass, shredded prickly-pear fibers, or juniper bark.
+The nest averages 8 in in diameter and is composed of soft, fine material including grass, shredded prickly-pear fibers, or juniper bark.